If you hear about one more type of diet, just one more, you are going to start breaking things.

 Limitless Good Baobab has a refreshing citrusy flavor with a bit of sourness.
 This superfood smoothie ingredient is high in fiber, with 6 grams per serving, which helps you feel full.
 Baobab powder contains iron, magnesium, potassium, and antioxidants.
 Other benefits of baobab extend to digestion, cardiovascular health, the immune system, blood sugar levels, sleep, and energy levels.

-Garden of Life Organic Chia Seeds will thicken your smoothie, creating an almost gelatinous texture.
+Organic Chia Seeds will thicken your smoothie, creating an almost gelatinous texture.
 A little goes a long way, so start with about a tablespoon, else you may end up with a congealed mass instead of a smoothie!
 Make sure to let the finished smoothie sit for 15-20 minutes to allow the chia seeds to absorb the liquid.
 Chia seeds that haven’t fully hydrated may lead to digestive discomfort or constipation for some people.

 Catie’s Whole Plant Food Vitamin C Plus is one of my favorite smoothie add-ins.
 It is a chemical-free, preservative-free vitamin C supplement made from real food, never anything created or grown in a lab.
 And it tastes like fruit punch!
 Vitamin C has too many health benefits to list them all here.
 Check out this blog, Five Startling Facts About Vitamin C, for more information on whole food vitamin C.